 In June, I travelled on a group tour for the first time, Intrepid’s Kruger and Coast trip.
 I must admit that I was skeptical about whether I needed to travel on a group tour.
 I was worried about how much free time I’d get, having to spend nine days with the same people, and concerned that instead of getting under the skin of a country; I’d just have to look at it through the truck windows.

-This 9-day overland tour, from the game parks of Kruger, through Swaziland and the beaches of Mozambique, down to Durban completely changed my view of what a group tour can be.
-Here are 5 reasons why I’ll also travel on a group tour the next time I head to Africa.
+This 9-day overland tour, from the game parks of Kruger, through Eswatini and the beaches of Mozambique, down to Durban completely changed my view of what a group tour can be.
+Here are five reasons why I’ll also travel on a group tour the next time I head to Africa.

 1. Getting around